Maastricht Centre for Systems Biology

 - Master's programme on Systems Biology

 Following fast technological advances, it is now possible to collect a wealth of information about the human body, ranging from large to miniscule scales.
 We can peek into the brain without opening the skull.
 Our glucose levels can be measured continuously using a smart sensor and an app on our mobile phone.

-What if all of the available human data could be combined and deciphered by computers to create a “virtual physiological human”?
+The entire human genome is available as one large roadmap, and more and more knowledge about molecules in health and disease becomes available every day.
+What if all of the available human data could be combined and deciphered by computers to create a “Digital Twin”?
 Welcome to the world of Systems Biology.